 Every year, when members renew their memberships, or whenever new members join, they are encouraged to complete an interest form that lists opportunities for volunteering.
 (It also lists many opportunities we offer members to learn about issues with other members.)
 When recruiting volunteers, we consult the responses to these interest forms.
 We may also contact you by phone to learn more.

 OR to volunteer online, fill out our Member Information and Volunteer Form.
 The descriptions below may be helpful if you are considering volunteering.
 They are slightly more detailed than the descriptions on the forms.

 Below are some detailed descriptions of volunteer opportunities.
 See the emails of the leaders, if you are interested in learning more.We suggest selecting only one or two volunteer opportunities that interest you and fit your schedule.

-ACTION COMMITTEE OBSERVERS (Debbie Aiona, email@example.com):
+ACTION COMMITTEE (Debbie Aiona, firstname.lastname@example.org)

 Track an issue of interest to you and of importance to the community.
 Observe and report on the proceedings of public meetings of governmental bodies and/or advocacy groups.
 These reports give us background information for our educational and advocacy efforts.
 Observers often can read the minutes or listen to the recordings of meetings on their computers at home, whenever they have time.
-Current and continuing Action areas are: Affordable Housing; Air Quality; Campaign Finance; Civic Engagement/Neighborhood Associations; Fossil Fuel Infrastructure/Climate Change; Joint Terrorism Task Force; Portland Charter Review Commission; Portland Harbor Superfund Site; Portland Police Bureau/Police Oversight; Portland Utility Board; and Universal Pre-Kindergarten
+Current and continuing Action areas are: Affordable Housing; Air Quality; Campaign Finance; Civic Engagement/Neighborhood Associations; Fossil Fuel Infrastructure/Climate Change; Joint Terrorism Task Force; Portland Charter Review Commission; Portland Harbor Superfund Site; Portland Police Bureau/Police Oversight; Portland Utility Board; and Universal Pre-Kindergarten.

-CIVIC EDUCATION COMMITTEE (Nancy Donovan, firstname.lastname@example.org):
+COMMUNITY EDUCATION COMMITTEE (Nancy Donovan, email@example.com)

 - Plan with others or help host monthly public panel presentations on policy topics.
 These meetings often are held on the 2nd Tues. evening of the month.
 Committee members help plan the agenda and contact expert panelists for these monthly public presentations.
 They may also prepare information about experts for the League moderator.
 Sometimes they write newsletter articles and publicity about these events.